apache/drill/contrib/storage-http/README.md

 errors on 400 series errors.
 This option allows you to define Drill's behavior on 400 series error codes.
 When set to `true`, Drill will throw an exception and halt execution on 400 series errors, `false` will return an empty result set (with implicit fields populated).

+#### verifySSLCert
+Default is `true`, but when set to false, Drill will trust all SSL certificates.
+Useful for debugging or on internal corporate networks using self-signed certificates or private certificate authorities.

 ## Usage

 This plugin is different from other plugins in that it the table component of the `FROM` clause